Integrate the client-side SDK

 Request signature

-The requestSignature field is required for all Trustly SDK requests.
-It is a cryptographic signature generated on your backend to verify the integrity of the transaction parameters.
+All Trustly SDK requests require the requestSignature field.
+Your backend generates this cryptographic signature to verify the integrity of the transaction parameters.
 Without a valid requestSignature, the SDK will fail to launch the Lightbox.

 Always generate the signature on a secure server.
 Never expose your API secret key in client-side code.

-To generate the signature, see Secure requests and validate signatures.
+To generate the signature, see Generate request signatures.

 Handling SDK errors